Security Posture Monitoring

 Five headers: Strict-Transport-Security (HSTS), Content-Security-Policy (including CSP-Report-Only), X-Frame-Options, X-Content-Type-Options, and Referrer-Policy.
 These are the headers that browsers use to enforce transport security, prevent injection attacks, block clickjacking, stop MIME sniffing, and control referrer leakage.

-No. Security header analysis runs automatically on every check.
+No. Security header analysis, regression detection, and mixed content monitoring all run automatically on every check.
 There is nothing to enable, no agents to install, and no scanning schedule to set up.
-If you are monitoring a site with Sitewatch, you are already getting security header analysis.

 Free plan.
 1 site.
 No configuration required.
 No credit card.